 You may be able to sue in the United States if the parties insurance companies allow for foreign lawsuits.
 Additionally, if you rented a vehicle in Mexico, you will need also need to check the terms of your rental car policy.
 The majority of these insurance policies do not allow for people to sue in the United States, but some do.

 It may be difficult to sustain a lawsuit in the U.S., especially if the other party is a Mexican citizen.
 The legal intricacies of filing and serving paperwork in a foreign country, and potential issues with the other party receiving authorization to enter the country means that most lawsuits here are difficult.
 In addition, trying to collect a judgment in a foreign country can also be almost impossible.
 As a result, most car accident cases are settled while both parties are still in Mexico.

 If you have been injured in a car accident in Mexico, the Phoenix-based attorneys at Phillips Law Group can help you recover for your injuries.
-Our experienced attorneys understand the interplay between these two countries legal systems, and will help you get the compensation you deserve.
-Call (800) 706-3000 to speak with an attorney about your case today.
+Our experienced personal injury attorneys understand the interplay between these two countries legal systems, and will help you get the compensation you deserve.